tjjerome/ImbalancedLearningRegression/docs/ro.rst

    :type rel_ctrl_pts_rg: :term:`2D array`
    :return: Re-sampled dataset.
    :rtype: :term:`Pandas dataframe`
-   :raises ValueError: If an input attribute has wrong data type or invalid value.
+   :raises ValueError: If an input attribute has wrong data type or invalid value, or relevance values are all zero or all one, or synthetic data contains missing values.

 References
 ----------